 2. Discussing motivations:

 This process may become complicated if you are all working towards a different end.
 Different motivations will cause people to behave in different ways.
 Someone who feels pressure to have a space cleared out may push participants to make fast progress or to be cavalier about what they throw away.
 Someone who is motivated to make sure objects are sold for the highest market value will take time looking up prices and may want to hire a professional to help.
-Yet someone who wants to make sure each object goes to a good home may save everything and make careful decisions about where each object is donated.
+Yet someone who wants to make sure each object goes to a good home may save everything and make careful decisions about where each object is donated (As an aside, you can read more about what to do with items in the “Give Away” pile here).
 Imagine these three people trying to work together.
 Think of all the arguments that may arise – selling fast vs. waiting for the best price, trashing vs. taking time to donate, moving fast vs. pacing yourself.
 Knowing motivations will help you to understand why these disagreements keep popping up.

 It may also help you to avoid hurt feelings and misunderstanding.
 Take the example of a father who wants to clean out his son’s room because he feels it’s too painful to see it exactly as his son left it.
 The child’s mother, on the other hand, likes to be surrounded by her son’s things because it makes her feel close to him.
 If the father starts cleaning out the room without explaining his reason for doing so, his actions could seem callous and be misinterpreted as trying to forget or move on.